Etsy vs Your Own Website: Which Is Better for Makers?

 | Customer data | Etsy owns it | You own it |

-| Built-in traffic | Huge marketplace audience | You build it |
+| Built-in traffic | Large marketplace audience | You build it |

 | Repeat customers | Buyers return to Etsy | Buyers return to your store |

-| Transaction fees | 6.5% + $0.20 per listing | No listing fees |
+| Transaction fees | 6.5% + $0.20 per listing | No listing fees, no per-sale cut |

-| Custom domain | No | Yes |
+| Custom domain | No - your shop lives on etsy.com | Yes - your own.com |

 | Account suspension | Can happen anytime | You are in control |